nextgis/docs_toolbox/source/vector2datalens.rst

 Outputs:

-* CSV file ready to be imported to DataLens.
+* CSV file ready to be imported in DataLens.

 Launch the tool: https://toolbox.nextgis.com/operation/vector2datalens

-:download:`Example <files/vector2datalens_example.zip>`of the input and output data.